Castilian Civil War of 1351–1369: Conflict

 In 1366, Henry, then living in France, assembled a large army, with both French and Aragonese components, at Montpellier and invaded Castile with the support of the kings of France and Aragon (Charles V and Peter IV respectively).
 He successfully forced Peter to flee.

 Peter fled to Bayonne, a city in English-held Gascony.
 There, he petitioned Edward, the Black Prince, for aid and, in exchange for lands in Castile, received it.
-With English troops led by the prince, he returned to Castile and reasserted his royal power in 1367, forcing Henry to return to France after the successful Battle of Nájera (Navarette).
+With English troops led by the prince, he returned to Castile and reasserted his royal power in 1367, forcing Henry to return to France after the successful Battle of Nájera (Navarette) and retook the crown.
 However, he refused to make good on his dealings with the English and his allies, including the Prince of Wales himself, who soon left.
-In 1368, Henry and Charles of France signed the Treaty of Toledo whereby the Castilians lent a fleet in the Bay of Biscay to the French in return for military aid on land.
+In 1368, Henry and Charles V of France signed the Treaty of Toledo whereby the Castilians lent a fleet in the Bay of Biscay to the French in return for military aid on land.

 Henry entered Galicia, took some towns and then took the city of León in April.
 After this, the whole province of Galicia took sides with Henry.
-He reentered Castile in 1369 and murdered Peter after the Battle of Campo de Montiel.
+He reentered Castile in 1369, captured and murdered Peter after the Battle of Campo de Montiel.
 He was acclaimed Henry II and immediately solidified his rule by removing Jews from high office.
 Castile became, at this time, a stern ally of the French in their ongoing wars.